 The questionnaires EuropASI, AUDIT, SCID and the PDQ-4 were administered individually to each one of the participants by the researcher.

-The researcher visited the units once a week in order to select and collect the sample for 12 months (from 01/01/2014 until 01/01/2015).
+The researcher visited the units once a week in order to select and collect the sample over the course of 12 months (from 01/01/2014 until 01/01/2015).

 In psychiatric units, those who had a positive effect on the urological substance detection test were evaluated and were present on the specific day of the visit.
-In Substance Abuse Treatment Programs, those who had a history of psychiatric disorder diagnosis based on the psychiatrist's assessment of the center, after crossing the history with the SCID (Structured Clinical Interview for DSM-IV Axis I Disorder) and PDQ-4 Diagnostic Questionnaire - version 4) were included in the sample.
+In substance abuse treatment programs, those who had a history of psychiatric disorder diagnosis based on the psychiatrist's assessment of the center, after crossing the history with the SCID (Structured Clinical Interview for DSM-IV Axis I Disorder) and PDQ-4 Diagnostic Questionnaire - version 4) were included in the sample.
 The sample of the study consisted of those who came to these services for a duration of 12 months measured once in the specific period regardless of the time of entry.
-The study was explained in detail and informed consent was requested in order to continue to the completion of the questionnaires.
+The study was explained in detail and informed consent was requested in order to proceed to the completion of the questionnaires.

 Inclusion and Exclusion Criteria

-Inclusion and exclusion criteria for participants were as follows:
+The inclusion and exclusion criteria for the participants were as follows:

 Participant must be sober during the assessment.

-Participant must be able to provide data which meet the quality standards necessary for data analysis processes.
+Participant must be able to provide data which meet the quality standards necessary for the data analysis processes.

 Participant must not be in a psychological state that puts them or other people in danger.